Germany’s Romantic Rhine and Rothenburg

 Herr Jung: No, we are a small town, but in medieval times we were a big town.
 With 3,000 inhabitants, it was a big and a famous town.
 This was the capital once of Germany, and for two years, this was the residence of the Holy Roman Emperor.

 Rick: Actually the Holy Roman Emperor ruled from here?

 In its heyday, Bacharach was fortified by a great wall, which you can still hike on above the town today.
 At one time, there were 16 towers along the wall.
 Six of them survive.
 The wall extended all the way to the castle.

 Rick: So this was a very important city?

-Herr Jung: But we had big problems back then, because we had fires and the plague.
-Half of the population died by the plague, and we had the Thirty Years' War, and Bacharach was occupied eight times — by the Swedish, by the Spanish, by the French.
-Eight times!
+Herr Jung: But we had big problems back then, because we had 15 fires and the plague.
+Half of the population died away by the plague, and we had the Thirty Years’ War, and Bacharach was occupied eight times — by the Swedish, by the Spanish, by the French.
+Eight times, ja?
 Then we became a sleeping beauty from 1650 to 1850.
-For two hundred years, nothing changed.
+For 200 years.

 Then, in the mid-19th century, things changed.
 Romantic artists and writers were charmed by the Rhineland’s mix of past glory, rustic poverty, and rich legend.
 They discovered this area — putting it on the grand-tour map as the “Romantic Rhine.”
 Victor Hugo stood here and wrote of Bacharach’s ivy-covered ruined chapel — “a magnificent skeleton puts its silhouette against the sky.”